-What is nicer than a good cheesecake; one that’s topped with fresh berries bursting with flavour?
+What is nicer than a good cheesecake?
+A baked Greek yoghurt cheesecake, topped with fresh berries bursting with flavour?
 Not a lot, for sure.

 But, here’s a little secret: this recipe is not a cheesecake at all, technically speaking.
 Not one tiny little teaspoon of cheese to be found anywhere.
 Which leads to a quandary: what happens when it looks like a cheesecake and tastes like one but isn’t?